-Deposit-based consensus requires putting in a deposit before proposing a block to be added to the blockchain.
-In case the block is rejected by others, the user loses its deposit (Solat 2017).
-Reputation-based mechanisms let members elect a leader node, based on the reputation it has built on the network.
-When a transaction is added to a block, it should be clear who has performed this transaction.
 Particularly in the medical use case, any access to the EMR should be linked to an identity.
 A digital signature confirms the identity, under the condition that such a signature can be verified but cannot be forged.
 Digital signatures can be issued using different algorithms.
 Bitcoin uses the Elliptic Curve Digital Signature Algorithm (ECDSA).
 Adding a block to the blockchain is done through the following consensus algorithm (Nakamoto 2008): new transactions are broadcast to all nodes; each node collects transactions into a block; in each round, a random node (selected by the proof-of-work) gets to broadcast its block; other nodes accept the block if and only if all transactions in it are valid; nodes express their acceptance of the block by including its hash in the next block they create.

+3.1.4 Tamper-proof qualities of blockchains

 As a rule of thumb, a block is 'permanently' added if it has been in in the blockchain for six rounds.
 The probability of another version of the blockchain, not containing this particular block, becoming longer and thus the official blockchain, is negligible.
 Because every block contains a hash pointer to the previous block, one can access the previous information, but also verify that it has not changed.
 Tampering is evident because the hash of the changed information would change, too.
 A binary tree with hash pointers is called a Merkle tree.
-Advantages of Merkle trees are: a Merkle tree can hold many items, but one just needs to remember the root hash one can verify membership of the tree in just O(log n) time and space (Szydlo 2004).
-Athough data can be stored in a blockchain directly, a blockchain is not suitable to store large amounts of data.
-This is why many blockchain-based systems use a distributed has table (DHT).
+An essential quality of a Merkle tree is that it can hold many items, but one just needs to remember the root hash one can verify membership of the tree in just $O(\log n)$ time and space (Szydlo 2004).
+Although data can be stored in a blockchain directly, a blockchain is not suitable to store large amounts of data.
+This is why many blockchain-based systems use a distributed hash table (DHT) that only stores pointers to the actual data.